toomanycats/toomanycats.github.io/_posts/2016-07-24-everybody-should-learn-to-markup.md

 if you hit hard economic times and your MAC dies, then it's helpful to be able to run a 5 year old computer with a free OS and still typeset your work.

-## As Long As We Are On Topic
-Getting away from the mouse and track pad is another worthwhile endeavor.
-Young people don't need to learn to program per se, they need to be comfortable in the programming environment.

 ## Conclusion
 I dislike the use of the term, "code" and "coding" to mean programming and I'm